rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ### Installation from EPEL

 Before moving on to the installation of NvChad, we need to make sure that we have an installation of Neovim available.
-If it is not already installed, you can install it from the EPEL Repository, even if the version provided does not meet the minimum requirements.
+If it is not already installed, you can install it from the EPEL repository.
+Keep in mind, though, that this version is older and does not provide everything that is needed for a fully functioning NvChad installation.
+For this reason, the author recommends that you skip the EPEL install procedure and use the "Installation from Precompiled Package" below.
+The EPEL version *is* an option however, so it is included here.

 To install the Neovim release provided by EPEL, we install if you have not already done so the repository.